-- Indicates a management compensation plan, contract or arrangement. - Confidential treatment has been granted for a portion of this exhibit. - Certain confidential portions of this Exhibit have been omitted pursuant to Item 601(b) of Regulation S-K because the identified confidential portions (i) are not material and (ii) are of the type that the Company treats as private or confidential.

-The Company agrees to furnish an unredacted copy of this exhibit to the Securities and Exchange Commission upon its request.
+- Indicates a management compensation plan, contract or arrangement. - † Certain confidential portions of this Exhibit have been omitted pursuant to Item 601(b) of Regulation S-K because the identified confidential portions (i) are not material and (ii) are of the type that the Company treats as private or confidential. - # The Company agrees to furnish an unredacted copy of this exhibit to the Securities and Exchange Commission upon its request.